Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

      ![Screenshot of Hyper-V Manager, with the 'Hyperv Manager' action highlighted.](images/Exercise1/hyper-v-manager.png "Hyperv Manager")

-7. In Hyper-V Manager, select **SMARTHOST{SUFFIX}**.
+7. In Hyper-V Manager, select **SMARTHOST<inject key="Suffix" />**.
 You should now see the AzureMigrateAppliance VM and four VMs that comprise the on-premises SmartHotel application.

     ![Screenshot of Hyper-V Manager on the SmartHotelHost, showing 4 VMs: smarthotelSQL1, smarthotelweb1, smarthotelweb2 and UbuntuWAF.](images/Exercise1/Hyperv1.png "Hyper-V Manager")